Paebbels/pyVHDLParser/doc/References/index.rst

    located in the 'doc' root folder.
 It expects a variable 'parser' of type ArgumentParser.

-The main program :file:`Frontend.py` ...

-.. _CMDREF:FE:
+.. _CMDREF:VHDLParser:

-.. autoprogram:: Frontend-AutoProgram:parser
+.. autoprogram:: VHDLParser-AutoProgram:parser
-   :prog: Frontend.py
+   :prog: VHDLParser
    :groups:
-   :label: CmdRef:FE:
+   :label: CmdRef:VHDLParser: